-In March 2016, the FASB issued an amendment to its accounting guidance related to employee share-based payments.
+In March 2016, the FASB issued Accounting Standard Update ("ASU") 2016-09 which includes an amendment to its accounting guidance related to employee share-based payments.
 The amendment simplifies several aspects of the accounting for employee share-based payments, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The amendment will be effective for the Company beginning in its first quarter of fiscal year 2018 with early adoption permitted.
 The Company is evaluating the impact of adopting this amendment to its condensed consolidated financial statements.